 A welcome grant from CBA Wessex has enabled Petersfield Museum to go ahead with a conservation project.

 Excavations of Barrow 8 during 2016 on Petersfield Heath, for the People of the Heath Project, led by Stuart Needham, uncovered a Bronze Age collared urn.
 The urn has been expertly excavated in the laboratory by volunteer archaeologist Jane King, but funding was needed for the follow-up professional-led conservation.
-The urn will, once conserved, go on display locally at Petersfield Museum.
+The grant from CBA Wessex enabled senior conservator Claire Woodhead of the Hampshire Cultural Trust to commence conservation and stabilisation.
+The outcome has been a fine looking vessel to go on display in Petersfield Museum.

-Those excavating with The People of the Heath project included local community volunteers as well as amateur and professional archaeologists and we are delighted that the collared urn, once conserved, will in effect return to the local community.
+Those excavating with The People of the Heath project included local community volunteers as well as amateur and professional archaeologists who are delighted that the collared urn, now conserved, will in effect return to the local community.